 Build a natural box

 It is another way to hide your trail camera from the eyes of human beings.
 Building a natural box for your trail camera is not something that is too difficult for you to make.
-All you have to consider is the color around nature where you want to install the trail camera.
+You have to consider the color around nature where you want to install the trail camera.

 Then, you should head over to make the box yourself; you can make the box with plastic or wood.
 Plastic should be more convenient for you because it will last for longer than a wood box.
-After building the box according to the size of the camera, you should color or paint it matching the color of the nature around it.
+After building the box according to the size of the camera, you should color or paint it to match the color of nature around it.

 A Fake birdhouse